Physics

 Sixth Form Extra-curricular Projects

-The Institute of Physics organises the Physics Olympiad Competition and this has been routinely entered with great success for several years by students in their U6 Year.
+The Institute of Physics organises the Physics Olympiad Competition and this has been routinely entered with great success for several years by students in their L6 and U6 Year.
 Many students gain awards including the gold award for being in the top 50 students nationally.

 Sixth Form FAQs